mlrun/mlrun/docs/install.md

 1. Access to a Kubernetes cluster.
 You must have administrator permissions in order to install MLRun on your cluster.
 For local installation on Windows or Mac, we recommend [Docker Desktop](https://www.docker.com/products/docker-desktop)
 2. The Kubernetes command-line too (kubectl) compatible with your Kubernetes cluster installed.
 Refer to the [kubectl installation instructions](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for more information.
 3. Helm CLI installed.
 Refer to the [Helm installation instructions](https://helm.sh/docs/intro/install/) for more information.
-4. You must an accessible docker-registry (such as [Docker Hub](https://hub.docker.com)).
+4. You must have an accessible docker-registry (such as [Docker Hub](https://hub.docker.com)).
 The registry's URL and credentials are consumed by the applications via a pre-created secret

 > **Note:** These instructions use `mlrun` as the namespace (`-n` parameter).
 You may want to choose a different namespace in your kubernetes cluster.